Universal Church of the Kingdom of God: Surviving Universal UK

-Surviving Universal UK was created in 2022 by ex-member Rachael Reign who said "I wanted to bring it out into the open and encourage others to tell their story."

-In 2022 hundreds of former members in the United Kingdom through Surviving Universal UK spoke out publicly about the abuse they had endured within the church, including sexual, physical, and financial abuse and coercion.
-Following this the general issue of faith abuse was widely discussed in the UK news media.
-Surviving Universal UK was widely viewed on TikTok, generating attention, and leading to an investigation by The Guardian and continuing reports.
+Surviving Universal UK was created in 2022 by ex-member Rachael Reign, who said "I wanted to bring it out into the open and encourage others to tell their story."
+In 2022 hundreds of former members in the United Kingdom spoke out through Surviving Universal UK about abuse they had experienced in the church, including sexual, physical, and financial abuse and coercion.
+Surviving Universal UK was widely viewed on TikTok, and The Guardian started an investigation.
+There were continuing reports of abuse.

-After the allegations become public the UCKG replied to several newspapers that they did not agree with the allegations, and remained critical of the many survivors who told their stories, as in a response to a Guardian article and podcast telling ex-followers' stories.
+After the allegations become public, the UCKG told newspapers that they did not agree with the allegations, and remained critical of survivors who told their stories, as in a response to a Guardian article and podcast telling ex-followers' stories.

-As the UCKG is a registered charity in the UK, survivors called on the Charity Commission to launch a statutory inquiry into the UCKG's conduct and finances with a view to stripping the church of its charity status.
+As the UCKG is a registered charity in the UK, survivors asked the Charity Commission to launch a statutory inquiry into the UCKG's conduct and finances with a view to stripping the church of its charity status.
 In the UK, the UCKG's income averaged £12 million a year in 2023, according to their annual report submitted to the Charity Commission, and about £15 million for the year ending 29 February 2024.
-UCKG survivor say members fund all UCKG activities, including expensive uniforms that all volunteers must wear, food banks and outreach programs, and question where the millions actually go.

 In response to the criticism, the Charity Commission opened a regulatory compliance case into the UCKG over potential safeguarding concerns.
+In 2026, the Fundraising Regulator found the organisation in breach of the fundraising code, as it was aware of the vulnerability of one of its donors; it has no policy in place to safeguard donors who are vulnerable.

 Members of Surviving Universal UK appeared in a 2023 BBC Panorama production exposing alleged conversion therapy and exorcism.
 The UCKG says that it does not perform conversion therapy.